 The ink does not behave well when you go over it twice.
 In some spots, I was forced to go over twice, but it was very little, and while it didn’t look horrible, the edges got a little blurry.

 I worked circularly and made sure to cover small parts at a time.
-I am working on a video that I will add so you can see exactly how I placed everything.
+I added a video, so you can see exactly how I placed everything.

 This was my very first project with infusible ink and I loved it so much!